PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

-Here we describe one way to optimize this: The idea is to replace the default method of [`TaylorIntegration.jetcoeffs!`](@ref) by another method (same fnction name) which is called by dispatch, and that in principle performs better.
+Here we describe one way to optimize this: The idea is to replace the default method of [`TaylorIntegration.jetcoeffs!`](@ref) by another method (same function name) which is called by dispatch, and that in principle performs better.
-The new method is constructed specifically for the actual function defining the equations of motion by parsing its expression.
+The new method is constructed specifically for the specific function defining the equations of motion by parsing its expression.
 This new method performs in principle *exactly* the same operations, but avoids the extra allocations; to do the latter, the macro also creates an *internal*